ltrgoddard/thesis/temp.markdown

 recalls ‘a rivalry between the camps of Daiches and Leavis’, though Daiches maintained that he only ‘learned later’ of the war that was ‘going on at Cambridge between F.R.
-Leavis and his enemies’.[^107]
+Leavis and his enemies’.[^107] Finally, in a recent interview, Prynne describes being taught by Raymond Williams, who was more than happy to acknowledge his ‘Debt to Dr. Leavis’ in this period.[^108]

 On the basis of this brief biographical sketch, it seems fair to say that Prynne spent his sixth-form and college years in an environment